fullstackla/pairing-meetup/README.md

 # Welcome to Open Source Pair Programming

 We meet every other Wednesday in downtown Los Angeles.
 Come pair program with us on open source projects.
+Want to learn more about us?
+Read about our [origins](https://github.com/fullstackla/pairing-meetup/blob/master/ORIGINS.md) and [thank you](https://github.com/fullstackla/pairing-meetup/blob/master/THANKS.md) to all of our sponsors.

 ## How do I join your next event?
 Check out our latest meetup RSVP information here: http://www.meetup.com/la-fullstack/